giagabriele/manual/aim-manual.md

 In the **Disease Health Risk Menu** we will find the following page, which shows us the **search filters** at the top, and the **list** of all the Disease Health Risk at the bottom

 ![image-19.png](./image-19.png)

+If in the side menu we go to click **DASHBOARD**, a drop-down menu will open containing four categories of dashbaord that we are now going to see one by one.